What is convenience sampling?

 A good example of convenience sampling is: A new NGO wants to establish itself in 20 cities.
 It selects the top 20 cities to serve based on the proximity to where they’re based.

-Application of convenience sampling:
+Applications of convenience sampling:

 Convenience sampling is applied by brands and organizations to measure their perception of their image in the market.
 Data is collected from potential customers to understand specific issues or manage opinions of a newly launched product.
 In some cases, it is the only available option.
-For example, a university student working on a project and wants to understand the average consumption of soda on campus on a Friday night will most possibly call his/her classmates and friends and ask them how many cans of soda they consume.
+For example, a university student working on a project and wants to understand the average consumption of soda on campus on a Friday night will most possibly call his/her classmates and friends and ask how many cans of soda they consume.
 Or may go to a party nearby and conduct an easy survey.
-There is always a chance that the selected population may not represent the population of interest accurately, thus increasing the chances of bias.
+There is always a chance that the randomly selected population may not accurately represent the population of interest, thus increasing the chances of bias.